ac4213/EXPLorableEXPLanations/README.md

 - Creating "aha moments" through discovery-based learning
 - Supporting different learning styles and paces

+## Technical Implementation

+To make this project a reality, we're implementing these experiences as JavaScript applets embedded in websites.
+JavaScript was chosen for several reasons:

+1. **Ubiquity**: JavaScript is a universal language of the web.
+Nearly all modern browsers support JavaScript, making it accessible to virtually anyone with a computer and an internet connection.

+2. **Interactivity**: JavaScript is excellent for creating interactive user interfaces and simulations, allowing us to create immersive, engaging lab experiences.

+3. **Ease of Development**: JavaScript has a rich ecosystem of libraries and frameworks that simplify development and enable us to quickly build and iterate on our virtual labs.

 ## Cross-Device Compatibility

 The applets are designed with the following principles: